-I received my PhD in Psychology from the University of Cambridge in 2017, under the supervision of Dr. Aleksandr Kogan.
+I received my PhD in Psychology from the University of Cambridge in 2017.
 Prior to joining the University of Hong Kong, I was a post-doctoral research associate at the Department of Sociology, the University of Cambridge, working on the PRIVMORT project which investigates the relationship between mass privatization and mortality in post-communist Eastern Europe, led by Prof. Lawrence P. King.

-Most broadly, I endeavour to apply various research and statistical methods, including meta-analysis, event-sampling study, diary study, longitudinal study, social experiment, and big data and machine learning, to research topics centered on well-being, prosociality, globalization, migration, and intercultural relations.
+Most broadly, I endeavor to take an interdisciplinary approach and apply various quantitative methods (e.g., meta-analysis, event-sampling method, diary study, longitudinal study, social experiment, and machine learning) to research topics centered on well-being, prosociality, globalization, migration, and acculturation.

 The University of Cambridge

 “Building a micro-foundation of solidarity: Prosocial behavior predicts working-class solidarity.”
 Funded by HKU Seed Funding Programme for Basic Research.

 Hui, B. P. H., Pun, N., Qiu, J., & Koo, A. (accepted).
 In search of positive outcomes from work experience: A study of working-class youth’s prosocial behavior as an attribute of solidarity.
 Youth and Society.
 [SSCI2017: 2.130; Sociology2017: Q1]

 #Hui, B. P. H., Wu, A. M. S., & Pun, N. (accepted).
 Disentangling the effects of empathy components on Internet gaming disorder: A study of vulnerable youth in China.
 Journal of Behavioral Addictions.
 [SSCI2017: 3.628; Psychiatry2017: Q1]